Ylvauk/git-intro/readme.md

 Knowledge:

 1. Describe what Git is and what it does
-1. Explain the difference between Git and other versioning tools
+1. Explain the difference between Git and GitHub

 Skills: